Skip to main content

 Becky Bayne

-Becky Bayne is an international book designer, a published illustrator, and an experienced graphic design entrepreneur.
-She loves brainstorming with her clients about all the options for designing their unique book for self-publishing as they begin their authorprenerial journey.
+Becky Bayne is a self-publishing expert, an award-winning international book designer, a published illustrator, and an experienced graphic design entrepreneur, she offers authors a less stressful design + self-publishing experience working with each one personally throughout the process.
+She loves brainstorming with her clients about all the options for designing their unique book as they begin their authorprenerial journey.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.